 Section 1 What is the specific information about this Policy?
 Section 2 What are the aims of this Policy and what is the Policy Statement?
 Section 3 Who and what are the named coordinators for safety?
 Section 4 What are the safety requirements at Nursery?
 Section 5 What is personal protective equipment, PPE and why do we have personal PPE?
 Section 6 What are risk assessments and what risk assessments are completed?
 Section 7 How is safety on local community outings managed?
 Section 8 Is the Nursery building and are the children at Nursery safe and secure and what about visitors?
 Section 9 What are the fire procedures?
 Section 10 What are the procedures for evacuation and lock downs?
 Section 11 What happens when there is an accidents or incidents?
-Section 12 When is an emergency closure needed and what happens?
-Section 13 What procedures, quality and policies ensure proper first aid?
-Section 14 What does the Nursery do to protect children from the sun, and can staff apply sun cream?
-Section 15 What procedures does Children-First have for electrical and gas equipment?
-Section 16 What is COSHH and how does it affect the Nursery?
-Section 17 What is manual handling and how is it managed?
-Section 18 How and when is lone working allowed in the Nursery?
-Section 19 Is there a staff training and induction procedure?
-Section 20 What forms does the Nursery use and where are they?
+Section 12 What procedures, quality and policies ensure proper first aid?
+Section 13 What does the Nursery do to protect children from the sun, and can staff apply sun cream?
+Section 14 What procedures does Children-First have for electrical and gas equipment?
+Section 15 What is COSHH and how does it affect the Nursery?
+Section 16 What is manual handling and how is it managed?
+Section 17 How and when is lone working allowed in the Nursery?
+Section 18 Is there a staff training and induction procedure?
+Section 19 What forms does the Nursery use and where are they?